In Haiti's Hands

 The Daughters operate primary, secondary, and training schools in ten different locations in the southern half of Haiti, as well as a medical dispensary on the western coast of the southern peninsula.

-The Fish Farm Project was constructed on 2-1/2 acres of land in a poor rural area outside of Port-au-Prince.
+The Fish Farm Project was constructed on 2-1/2 hectares of land in a poor rural area outside of Port-au-Prince.
 When the Project began in 1998, the land was undeveloped.
 Today, through local fundraising events on Martha's Vineyard Island and private donations, we have helped finance:

 • The drilling of a well.